Codex Basilensis A. N. III. 12: Description

-Certain disputed passages are marked with an asterisk – signs of the times (Matthew 16:2b-3), Christ's agony (Luke 22:43-44), Luke 23:34, Pericope Adulterae (John 8:2-11).
+Certain disputed passages are marked with an asterisk – signs of the times (Matthew 16:2b-3), Christ's agony (Luke 22:43-44), Luke 23:34 (And Jesus said, "Father forgive them, for the know not what they do"), and the Pericope Adulterae (John 8:2-11).

 The codex was bound with the 12th century minuscule codex 2087, which contains portions of the Book of Revelation.
-Three leaves of the codex are palimpsests (folio 160, 207, 214) – they were overwritten by a later hand.
+Three leaves of the codex are palimpsests (folios 160, 207, and 214) – they were overwritten by a later hand.
 Folio 207 contains a fragment of Ephraem Syrus in Greek, while the texts of folios 160 and 214 are still unidentified.

 Text

-The Greek text of this codex is considered a representative of the Byzantine textual tradition, but with a small number of non-Byzantine readings.
+The Greek text of this codex is considered a representative of the Byzantine text-type, but with a small number of non-Byzantine readings.
+The text-types are groups of different New Testament manuscripts which share specific or generally related readings, which then differ from each other group, and thus the conflicting readings can separate out the groups.
+These are then used to determine the original text as published; there are three main groups with names: Alexandrian, Western, and Byzantine.
 The text of the manuscript has been cited in all critical editions of the Greek New Testament, but it is not highly esteemed by scholars.
 According to textual critics Kurt and Barbara Aland, out of 316 readings tested, it agrees with the Byzantine text-type 209 times against what the Alands consider to be the original text, and 107 times with both the Byzantine and what the Alands consider to be the original text.
 Only one reading agrees with what the Alands consider to be the original text against the Byzantine.
 There are 9 independent or distinctive readings.
-Aland placed its text in Category V.
+Aland placed its text in Category V of his New Testament classification system.
+Category V manuscripts are for "Manuscripts with a purely or predominantly Byzantine text."

-It belongs to the textual Family E (the early Byzantine text) and is closely related to the Codex Nanianus (U 030), and the Codex Athous Dionysiou (Ω 045).
+It belongs to the textual Family E (the early Byzantine text) and is closely related to Codex Nanianus (U 030), and Codex Athous Dionysiou (Ω 045).
 It is probably the oldest manuscript with a pure Byzantine text (with almost a complete text of the Gospels), and it is one of the most important witnesses of the Byzantine text-type.